piskvorky/smart_open/howto.md

         fout.write(lots_of_data)
 ```

-This option reduces memory usage at the expense of additional disk I/O (writing to a reading from a hard disk is slower).
+This option reduces memory usage at the expense of additional disk I/O (writing to and reading from a hard disk is slower).

 ## How to Work in a Parallelized Environment